ipfs/kubo/README.md

 Please *don't* commit these rewritten paths when making PRs.
 Instead, run `gx-go rw --fix` before committing.

+Alternatively, you can use the experimental gx "lockfile" support.
+To do this, run `make lock && make deps`.
+The advantage is that *this* won't run `gx-go rw`.
+The disadvantage is that builds won't include re-written paths.

 If you make changes to the protocol buffers, you will need to install the [protoc compiler](https://github.com/google/protobuf).